Access to Public Information, Public Order

 Global Perspective demonstrates how the court’s decision was influenced by standards from one or many regions.

 Case significance refers to how influential the case is and how its significance changes over time.

 The decision was given by a three-judge bench of the Indian Supreme Court.
-Therefore, it establishes a binding precedent on all Courts within, unless overruled by a larger bench of the Supreme Court.
+Therefore, it establishes a binding precedent on all Courts within its jurisdiction, unless overruled by a larger bench of the Supreme Court.

 Let us know if you notice errors or if the case analysis needs revision.